 - Set up beehives to increase coffee quality through pollination and as additional income for the families;

-- Supported three disabled people into paid, part-time contract work;
+- Supported five disabled people and their families into paid, part-time contract work;

-- Launched our first batch of Pluma coffee and cascara (coffee) tea in New Zealand.
+- Launched Pluma coffee and cascara (coffee) tea in New Zealand;

 So why coffee?
-Coffee is a good source of seasonal income for coffee farmers in this remote region of Mexico where poverty is high.
-Coffee is also being used to empower disabled people to work on coffee farms that their families have been working for generations, as well as become more active in their community.
-Pluma coffee is exclusively grown in Pluma Hidalgo, Mexico and is new to New Zealand coffee drinkers.
-Coffee is the economic backbone of Pluma Hidalgo, Mexico with many families having a small number of trees in their backyard.
+Coffee is a good source of seasonal income for farmers in this remote region of Mexico where poverty is high.
+Pluma coffee is exclusively grown in Pluma Hidalgo, Mexico and is new to coffee drinkers in Aotearoa New Zealand.
+Coffee is the economic backbone of Pluma Hidalgo with many families having a small number of trees in their backyard.
 We work side-by-side with these coffee farmers and their families to help improve their crops and promote inclusive economic opportunities within the community.